- Rule 1: There is no such thing as 'Free Lunch'

 Rule 7: Set up the 'reports application'

 The administration tools, you have access to as the 'Galaxy Admin', provide you with some data about the usage of your server.
 Much more information can be obtained by starting up the reports application.
 You can check numbers like “Today's jobs”, “All unfinished jobs”, “Jobs per tool”, “Jobs per user”, “User disk usage”, etc. The 'reports application' also tells you which command was executed for each job.
 This will get handy, if you need to debug a tool.
 As you can rerun the command yourself on the command line.
 Nevertheless, get familiar with the (PostgreSQL) database.
 This will allow you to execute queries which are not (yet) covered by the 'reports application'.
 Additional (system) information about each executed job can be logged by activating plugins in the "./config/job_metrics_conf.xml" file.

-Galaxy has sometimes the bad reputation, that it will cause data duplication.
+Galaxy sometimes has a bad reputation that it will cause data duplication.
 It is true, a user can repeat the same job ten times and thereby duplicate the data ten times.
 But this is not really Galaxy's fault, is-it?
 Nevertheless, there are several options for an economical use of the storage resources.

 By default, Galaxy stores each history item (representing input data or a result) as a dataset file within the Galaxy directory tree.
 An individual user will accumulate many histories with a lot of datasets, some of them might be very large.
 A simple way to control the growth, is setting disk usage quotas for users or groups.
 Make sure you run the cleanup scripts to purge the deleted datasets on a regular basis.